Cloudneeti/docs_cloudneeti/scripts/gcp-onboarding/README.md

 	```

 **Note:**
-Cloud APIs are also enabled on project in which Service Account is created.
+The above script also enables the required Cloud APIs on the project in which the service account got created during step 1.

 ## Project Based Onboarding